MISP/misp-training/README.md

 ## License, Attribution and Funding

 All the materials are dual-licensed under GNU Affero General Public License version 3 or later and the Creative Commons Attribution-ShareAlike 4.0 International.
-You can use one of the license depending of your use case of the training materials.
+You can use either one of the licenses depending of your use case of the training materials.

-The MISP project training materials are co-financed and resource supported by CIRCL Computer Incident Response Center Luxembourg[](https://www.circl.lu/) and co-financed by a CEF (Connecting Europe Facility) funding under CEF-TC-2016-3 - Cyber Security as *Improving MISP as building blocks for next-generation information sharing*.
+The MISP project training materials are co-financed and supported by CIRCL Computer Incident Response Center Luxembourg[](https://www.circl.lu/) and co-financed by a CEF (Connecting Europe Facility) funding under CEF-TC-2016-3 - Cyber Security as *Improving MISP as building blocks for next-generation information sharing*.

 ![](https://www.misp-project.org/assets/images/en_cef.png)
 ![](https://www.circl.lu/assets/images/logo.png)

-All the source code are available at [https://www.github.com/MISP/misp-training](https://www.github.com/MISP/misp-training).
+All the source code is available at [https://www.github.com/MISP/misp-training](https://www.github.com/MISP/misp-training).

-If you reuse the training materials, don't forget to put the above attribution.
+If you reuse the training materials, don't forget to include the above for attribution.

 ## Contributors in alphabetical order